hmgu-itg/challenge/README.md

 3. A common practice when performing genetic studies is to perform an ethnicity check.
 Can you explain how this is done?
     - You are dealing with whole-genome sequencing data in 2,326 Bulgarian samples.
 How would you perform such an ethnicity check, and which projection dataset would you use?
 4. You perform a single-point association with blood lipids and find a variant with MAF=0.7% associated at p=1e-14.
 Do you expect the effect size to be large or small?
 What would be your next steps investigating this signal?
-5. You are running an inverse-variance based single-point meta-analysis of the above dataset and a UK study of 12,400 individuals.
+5. You are running an inverse-variance based single-point meta-analysis of the above dataset together with a UK study of 12,400 individuals.
 The variant above is found in the UK dataset, but its association is weak (1e-3).
 However, another variant located 1kb downstream is strongly associated with the same trait (p=1e-15) but weakly associated in your study (p=5e-4).
 Which of these 2 variants do you expect will have the strongest meta-analysis p-value?
 What do you think is happening in this region, how can you test it, and which model could you apply if it is the case?
 6. An analyst studies a population of remote villages in Eastern Europe.
 They are interested in a particular variant, and compare the frequency in their villages (3.5%) to the EUR population frequency in the 1000 Genomes (0.03%).
-They conclude that the variant has increased in frequency in the Finns.
-Do you agree?
+They conclude that the variant has increased in frequency in their villages.
+Do you agree, and if not, what would your advice be?
 7. The same analyst sends you association summary statistics for random glucose.
     - Which checks would you perform on such a dataset?
     - You wish to include this dataset in a meta-analysis.
 Which additional information should you ask for in your next email to your colleague?